roesorcerer/CS-330-CompGraphics/README.md

 cd your-repository
 ```

 3. Compile the project using your preferred C++ compiler.
-If you are using CMake, you can create a `CMakeLists.txt` file to manage the build process.

 4. Ensure that the GLFW and GLAD libraries are correctly linked in your build configuration.